-* SHA-1 MAY be used with RSA keys until SHA-256 is supported widely by browsers used by a substantial portion of relying-parties worldwide.
+* SHA-1 has been deprecated, although it MAY be used with RSA keys to sign Subordinate CA Certificates, Cross Certificates, and Subscriber Certificates until January 1, 2016.
+CAs SHOULD advise their Customers that Subscriber Certificates signed with SHA1 will stop working in major browsers on January 1, 2017.

 ** A Root CA Certificate issued prior to 31 Dec.
-2010 with an RSA key size less than 2048 bits MAY still serve as a trust anchor for Subscriber Certificates issued in accordance with these Requirements.
-L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-3 (http://csrc.nist.gov/publications/fips/fips186-3/fips_186-3.pdf).
+2010 with an RSA key size less than 2048 bits or one issued with SHA-1 prior to January 1, 2016, MAY still serve as a trust anchor for Subscriber Certificates issued in accordance with these Requirements.

 General requirements for public keys